French destroyer Mousqueton: Design and description

 The main armament of the Arquebuse-class ships consisted of a single 65 mm gun forward of the bridge and six 47 mm Hotchkiss guns in single mounts, three on each broadside.
 They were fitted with two single rotating mounts for 381 mm torpedo tubes on the centerline, one between the funnels and the other on the stern.

+Construction and career

+Mosqueton (Musketoon) was ordered from Schneider et Cie on 29 May 1901 and the ship was laid down later that year at its shipyard in Chalons-sur-Saône.
+She was launched on 4 November 1902 and conducted her sea trials from September 1903 to May 1904.
+The ship was commissioned (armée definitif) after their completion and was assigned to the Mediterranean Squadron.